SUBSCRIBE TO INSIDE THE MUSE STUDIO

 A Muse musical alum, Tory’s stage career includes acclaimed roles in 9 to 5, Kinky Boots, Cry Baby and both the National Tour and feature film versions of The Producers.
 In addition to her work as a voice over artist, Tory provides professional instruction to performers.

 Friends and former castmates, Allison and Tory will discuss their performing lives and more!
-Episode 2 is tentatively scheduled for January 2021.
+Episode 2 is now available — new subscribers will receive a link to the recorded conversation!SUBSCRIBE TO INSIDE THE MUSE STUDIO

 & Rufus Bonds, Jr.